andrewzamai/SLIMER_IT/README.md

 However, little has been done for zero-shot NER in non-English data.
 To this end, we propose an evaluation framework for Zero-Shot NER, and we apply it to the Italian language.
 In addition, we fine-tune a version of SLIMER for Italian, which we call SLIMER-IT.

-Despite being trained only on the PER, LOC, and ORG classes from the news-focused KIND dataset, SLIMER-IT not only outperforms models like GNER and GLiNER trained in similar settings but also surpasses existing off-the-shelf zero-shot NER models based on the GLiNER approach [1][2], which were pre-trained on over 13,000 entities covering most known entity types.
+Despite being trained only on the PER, LOC, and ORG classes from the news-focused KIND dataset, SLIMER-IT not only outperforms models like GNER and GLiNER trained in similar settings but also surpasses existing off-the-shelf zero-shot NER models based on the GLiNER approach [1][2], which were fine-tuned on over 13,000 entities covering most known entity types.

+Best performing SLIMER-IT 👻 implementation leverages on a LLaMA3 model fine-tuned specifically on Italian language 🇮🇹.

 [1] https://huggingface.co/DeepMount00/universal_ner_ita